 To meet this demand, Montgomery College and the University of Maryland, Baltimore County, developed a new degree program to be offered at The Universities at Shady Grove (USG), creating opportunities for students of all backgrounds to pursue high-demand careers in the life sciences.

 The four-year Translational Life Science Technology (TLST) program, leading to a bachelor of science degree from UMBC, will train students in the fundamentals of biochemistry, cell biology, epidemiology, statistics, lab instrumentation, and biochemical engineering, as well as give students opportunities to develop sought-after skills such as analytical thinking, teamwork, and data evaluation.
-The TLST program is accepting students now; courses begin in fall 2018.
+The TLST program is accepting students now; courses began in fall 2018.

 Students start the first two years of coursework for the TLST program at Montgomery College’s state-of-the-art Bioscience Education Center on the Germantown Campus, where they learn valuable industry-based skills such as polymerase chain reaction, gel electrophoresis, gene cloning, mass spectroscopy and chromatography.
 Successful completion of the curricula results in an AAS in biotechnology or other associate’s degree tracks from Montgomery College.

 Students can finish the last two years of TLST coursework at USG’s Biomedical Sciences and Engineering Education Building in Rockville, scheduled for completion in 2019.